 PA followed by plus signs (PA+++, for example) is a designation used in Japan for rating the UVA protection of a sunscreen.
 The SPF number is about the sun's UVB rays; there are very few countries that have a UVA rating reference.
 Three plus symbols after the "PA" indicate the highest level of UVA protection, which can be as low as PA+, which means some UVA protection.

-The PA standard is not accepted or used in other countries, but because NARS is owned by Japan-based Shiseido, some of their products have begun to include it on the labeling.
+The PA standard is not accepted or used in other countries, but some brands have begun to include it on the labeling.
 The concept is interesting, but ultimately the SPF rating and the active ingredients matter far more because the method of assessing UVA protection is not widely accepted, primarily because it is very difficult to get agreement from scientists on what tests to use and what they mean.